Graduation, Junior, and Sophomore Recitals

 Non-graduation and Non-Major Recitals

-In some cases, with permission and consent of the private instructor and the department chair, pre-senior music majors or music minors may be permitted to perform a recital.
+In some cases, with permission and consent of the private instructor and the department chair, pre-senior Performing Arts majors or music minors may be permitted to perform a recital.
 In most cases, these will be less than full-length recitals without program notes.
 Expenses for these recitals (accompanists, programs, etc.) will be the students’ responsibility.
 Consult with your private instructor and the department chair for further details.

 After permission to do a recital has been granted, you arrange a date for the recital with the staff in the Music Office.
 These may not be scheduled before the first week of the semester in which they occur––and must be scheduled no less than six weeks prior to the date requested.
 Keep in mind that the last month of each semester is a particularly busy time for concerts, and the priority for these dates are given to guest performers, student ensembles, faculty performers, and then, graduating senior music majors.
 A date on which the hall is vacant may not be granted if the week is deemed to be already too busy.
 Questions about this should be directed to the department chair.